Thick Hot Chocolate For One

 How To Make Thick Hot Chocolate

+- Heat milk in a medium saucepan until hot and bubbly but not boiling.
 You want your milk warm enough to melt chocolate but not too hot it’ll scald and possibly even curdle.

-Once boiling, cook for about 30 seconds or until thick.
+- Cook for about 30 seconds or until thick.
 If you don’t want it too thick, you can pull it off the heat sooner.
 If it’s not thick enough, keep cooking until it’s to your liking.

 Transfer to your mug then top with whipped cream or marshmallows.